Bryan De La Cruz Player Props: Marlins vs. Royals

 Bryan De La Cruz At The Plate

-- De La Cruz has 10 doubles, eight home runs and 18 walks while batting .300.
+- De La Cruz has 11 doubles, eight home runs and 19 walks while hitting .300.

-- Among the qualifying hitters, he ranks 15th in batting average, while his on-base percentage ranks 49th and he is 57th in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 15th, his on-base percentage ranks 46th, and he is 53rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.